dragonfly perched on twig

 Pember Egg Collection

-Karl Pember, Vermont State Ornithologist from 1923 until his death in 1928, assembled a collection of over two thousand birds' eggs representing 273 species and 57 families.
+Karl Pember, Vermont State Ornithologist from 1923 until his death in 1928, assembled a collection of 4,000 birds' eggs representing 273 species and 57 families.
 The collection includes several threatened or endangered species, such as the short-tailed albatross, great bustard, and Florida sandhill crane.
 Karl's cousin Franklin, also a naturalist whose collection is maintained at the Pember Museum in Granville, New York, may have contributed some specimens as well.

 mounted shrike and bobolink